0xproflupin/solana-durable-nonces/README.md

 ### Double Spend
 Imagine you're buying an NFT on MagicEden or Tensor.
 You have to sign a transaction that allows the marketplace's program to extract some SOL from your wallets.

 What is stopping them from reusing your signature to extract SOL again?
-Without a way to check if the transaction was already submitted once, they can keep submitting the signed transaction until there's no SOL left in your wallet.
+Without a way to check if the transaction was already submitted once, they can keep submitting the signed transaction until there's no SOL left in their wallet.

 This is known as the problem of Double-Spend and is one of the core issues that blockchains like Solana solve.